coding-sharks/basicmodel_code/README.md

 # basicmoderl_code
-Here are some model codes I recorded in learning the basic model of machine learning
+Here are some basic model codes I recorded in learning machine learning